thekalinga/books-raw/repo/prison-conditions-in-India-hrw-report/book.md

     >unfortunate forgotten specimens of
     >humanity are in jail, deprived of their
     >freedom, for periods ranging from three
-    >to ten years … and a few of them, even
+    >to ten years. … and a few of them, even
     >more than ten years, without their trial
     >having begun.
 What faith can these lost
     >souls have in the judicial system which